 .
 Multiple key-value pairs are separated by commas.

-# Example of a dictionary
+# Creating a dictionary with student information

 student = {